-Location Performance Requirement for Glazing Assembly including Frame and Indicative Glazing 1 Seals All glazed elements of the facade R w ≥ 30 Glazing system incorporating not less than one pane of 6mm thick laminated glass.
+Location Performance Requirement for Glazing Assembly including Frame and Seals Indicative Glazing All glazed elements of the facade R w ≥ 30 Glazing system incorporating not less than one pane of 6mm thick laminated glass.
 Operable windows to include EPDM seals.
-Sliding doors to include full perimeter double wool pile seals Note: 1.
-Indicative glazing details are provided for informative purposes only.
-The builder may use other glass, seal and framing combinations that also satisfy the established Rw performance requirement.
+Sliding doors to include full perimeter double wool pile seals Note: 1. glazing details are provided for informative purposes only.
+The builder may glass, seal and framing combinations that also satisfy the established Rw ce requirement.